jina-ai/jina/docs/chapters/101/README.md

 * Every component in the chain has an output that is fed as input into the next component along.
 So a problem early on in the process and break the whole system
 * Some components may take inputs from multiple predecessors.
 That means you have to introduce more mechanisms to stop them blocking each other
 * It’s difficult to improve overall search quality.
 Just improving one or two components may lead to no improvement in actual search results
-* If you want to search in another language, you have to rewrite all the language-dependent components in the pipeline, which increases maintenance cost
+* If you want to search in another language, you have to rewrite all the language-dependent components in the pipeline, increasing maintenance cost

 ## Neural Search: (Pre-)Train, Don’t Explain

 An easier method would be a search system trained on existing data.
-If you train a system on enough different scenarios beforehand (i.e. a pretrained model), it develops a generalized ability to find outputs that match inputs.
+If you train a system on enough different scenarios beforehand (i.e. a pretrained model), it develops a generalized ability to find outputs that match inputs, whether they're [flowers](https://github.com/jina-ai/examples/tree/master/flower-search), [lines from South Park](https://github.com/jina-ai/examples/tree/master/southpark-search), or [Pokémon](https://github.com/jina-ai/examples/tree/master/pokedex-with-bit).
 You can plug this model directly into your system and start indexing and searching right away.

 This way, you don't need to waste hours writing copious amounts of rules for different use cases.
 Instead, just include a line in your code to download the model you want from an "app store" (like the upcoming [Jina Hub](https://github.com/jina-ai/jina-hub/)), and get going.